MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 >  "String cannot be cast to class Double"

-because the GET/stats could only be used with numeric fields like "latitude" and "longitude".
+because the GET/stats should only be used with numeric fields like "latitude" and "longitude".
 It must not be used with string fields like "id".